-You can eat them as breakfast, as a pre-workout snack, or before bedtime to fill up your energy reserves for the night.
+You can eat them for breakfast, as a pre-workout snack, or before bedtime to fill up your energy reserves for the night.
 Because they are mainly protein and slowly digested carbs, they provide energy to your muscles for several hours after you eat them without spiking your blood sugar.

+Yes, absolutely!
 You can make a large batch and store them in the fridge for up to 24 hours before reheating them in the microwave.
 Make sure to let them cool before putting them in the fridge, or they will get soggy from condensation.

 UPDATE: I just put together a roundup of my favorite Diabetes-Friendly Pancake Recipes.
 Check it out!